IDEAL Immigration is lead by people who believe in the power of sensible and secure immigration legislation reform.

 Steve kuhn, Founder

-Steve Kuhn is the founder of the IDEAL Policy Group - a transformative initiative in improving America’s socioeconomic well-being through immigration reform.
+Steve Kuhn is the founder of the IDEAL Immigration - a transformative initiative in improving America’s socioeconomic well-being through immigration reform.
 In late 2018, Steve created the IDEAL Immigration Policy as a solution to fix America's broken immigration system.
 Having served on the board of directors of the Immigrant Justice Corps, the country’s first fellowship program dedicated to providing high-quality legal assistance for immigrants seeking citizenship and fighting deportation, for over five years, Steve has gained first-hand experience in assisting immigrants through their journey to live and work in the US.

 Steve’s career started as a trader working at Piper Jaffray and continued as a portfolio manager at the top financial firms in the world including Citadel and Goldman Sachs.
 In 2008, he joined Pine River Capital Management and became one of the most successful hedge fund managers of all time, with over $4bn AUM and annualized returns of over 30% during his fund’s 6-year fund life.
 During this time, he also served as Chief Investment Officer of the public company, Two Harbors Investment Corp., which grew to a market cap of $4bn+ under his leadership.